-- 35.1.
-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 35.2.
+35.1.
+We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

+35.2.
 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements.
 If it becomes necessary to consult outside the school, they should speak in the first instance, to the LADO following the Whistleblowing Policy.

-- 35.3.
+35.3.
 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - 35.4.
+Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.
+Staff can also seek confidential advice at any time from Protect, a registered charity which advises on serious malpractice in the workplace.
+For more information visit their website or call them on 020 3117 2520

+35.4.
 Whistleblowing related to the headteacher should be made to the chair of the governing Body or the CEO/DCEO whose contact details are readily available to staff.